mlafeldt/ghstatus/README.md

 Copyright:: 2013-2014, Mathias Lafeldt

-go-ghstatus is licensed under the terms of the MIT License.
+ghstatus is licensed under the terms of the MIT License.
 See `LICENSE` file.

 ## Contributing